ShahandFahad/shahandfahad/README.md

 ### Hi there 👋

-I’m Fahad, a fresher full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development as well as worked with backend.
+I’m Fahad, a fresher full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development as well as worked with backend technologies.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 <!-- Pinned Repositories -->